gschier/simple-blog/README.md

   // The name of your blog
   name: 'My Blog',

+  // Path to the root of your app
+  rootDir: __dirname,

   // Path to public directory
-  publicPath: '/public',
+  publicPath: '/public'

-  // Path to the root of your app
-  rootDir: __dirname
 });

 // Start Simple Blog